cometchat/chat-sdk-ios/README.md

 ### Note:

-CometChatPro SDK supports installation through Cocoapods only and it will support upto three latest releases of Xcode.
-Currently we are supporting Xcode 11.4, Xcode 11.6 and Xcode 12.
+CometChatPro SDK supports installation through Cocoapods only and as have migrated to xcframeworks we support versions Xcode 11.4 and greater.